Menditect/documentation/docs/mta/Teststep/5-delete.md

 Domain model access rights apply if the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.

-Upon executing a Delete teststep, MTA will evaluate the Execution user's *Delete* rights on the Domain Model through the configured User Roles.
+Upon executing a Delete teststep, MTA will evaluate the [Execution Users](../execution-user)'s *Delete* rights on the Domain Model through the configured User Roles.

 If the necessary rights are not found in the Domain Model, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.